Wondering “what is a pallet jack”?

 Instead of flat forks, roll-moving pallet trucks have angled forks designed to cradle the load so it doesn’t slip off.

-Besides being used for paper rolls, these jacks can also be used to handle other materials like:
+Besides being used for paper rolls, these jacks are also used to handle other materials like:

 -